 Postgraduate Taught (PGT) Applicants – 1 reference required

-Applicants for PGT courses must submit at least one reference.
-In most cases these will be academic references but in some cases it will be a work based/professional reference (e.g. for Masters courses with iMLA or for experienced non-graduates).
+Applicants for PGT courses are required to provide at least one satisfactory reference.
+In most cases these will be academic references but in some cases a work based/professional reference may be appropriate.

-Postgraduate Research (PGR) Applicants (e.g. MPhil, PhD and LLM by Research) – 2 references required
+Postgraduate Research (PGR) Applicants (e.g. MPhil, PhD, DProf and LLM by Research) – 2 references required

 A work based reference may be submitted from your current or previous employer.

 - Be written on letterhead paper.
-Emailed references are acceptable providing they are sent directly from the referee’s official work email.
-We do not accept references from yahoo, gmail or hotmail accounts.
+Emailed references are acceptable providing they are sent directly from the referee’s official work email to the Postgraduate Admissions Office (email@example.com).
+We do not accept references from Yahoo, Gmail or Hotmail accounts.